steviesaps/steviesaps.github.io/index.md

 Welcome to my first AWS re/Start GitHub page.

-This is a portfolio of my first foray in Python.
+This is a portfolio of my first foray in Python as part of the AWS re/Start course.

 ### Markdown